Alken & Venn

 The origin of the name “Havel” isn’t known.
 It is said to be the name of warriors who favored it once or the name of a country that was destroyed by war.

-Therefore, it is possible that Havel, one of his warriors, or a similar imitator founded a country in the warrior’s name sometime after the destruction of Olaphis.
-The founder would need to have an exceptionally high opinion of Havel to name an entire country after him, and the potential of its at least early soldiers dressing in Havel armor would explain the confusion.
+And yet, we never come across ruins overtly linked to this supposed country.
+But, if the country was destroyed by war from within and split apart, there wouldn’t be any.
+Therefore, it is possible that Havel, one of his warriors, or a similar imitator founded a country in the god’s name sometime after the destruction of Olaphis.
+The founder would need to have an exceptionally high opinion of Havel to name an entire country after him, and outfitting its soldiers with Havel’s equipment would explain the confusion in the modern record.
 Stories exist of a country called Havel, but tales of warriors of Havel go back even farther than them, leading to doubt over which is the accurate account.
 In reality, both existed concurrently and took after the examples of the original Havel and his warriors from DS1.
 If so, how did a nation founded upon something as solid as rock crumble apart?
-The Dragon Tooth’s description alone notes the equipment’s resilience fire and magic.
-Perhaps that reliable protection made Havel complacent to such threats over time, in unexpected ways.
+The Dragon Tooth’s description alone notes the equipment’s resilience to fire and magic.
+Perchance that reliable protection made Havel complacent to such threats over time, in unexpected ways.

 Love Never Meant to Be

-The prince and princess most likely first met on the battlefield.
-The prince at least already had a mighty soul, which is common among great warriors.
-And with the two countries constantly at war, he must have frequently led troops into battle, where he came face-to-face with the enemy commander.
-Regardless, they ultimately entered a clandestine relationship.
-To immortalize their bond, the royals each constructed a bell tower at the other’s castle.
-How they managed to fund these projects without the opposing families discovering the true backers is never clarified, but they were both adamant to protect their sweetheart’s gift from any intruders.
+The prince and princess had most likely first met on the battlefield.
+Both prove to own mighty souls, which is common among great warriors.
+And with the two countries constantly at war, they must have frequently led troops into battle, where they came face-to-face with the enemy commander.
+From there, they ultimately entered a clandestine relationship.
+To immortalize their bond, the royals each commissioned a bell to keep at the other’s castle.
+Perhaps it was under the guise of a temporary truce, but the two managed to exchanges the gesture without the opposing families discovering the true meaning.
+And once the bells were installed in their individual towers, the lovers were adamant to protect their sweetheart’s gift from intruders.
 This prompted each to create puppets commanded to slay any who approach the bell and ring it, a job they have done and will continue to do so long as they are able.
 This is the basis for the Bell Keepers covenant and demonstrates the depths of their love.

-Aside from an army of puppets, Belfry Luna is additionally guarded by gargoyles.
+Aside from an army of puppets, Belfry Luna is additionally home to gargoyles.
 According to their soul’s Japanese description, these stone statues were specifically built at the bell tower and so don’t predate it.
 Furthermore, the English text’s claim that they “mysteriously came to life” spontaneously is more accurately worded as “one day came to possess life” in the vaguest terms.
 In order to possess life, one must have a soul.
-In other words, these statues were given souls much like the puppets guarding the bell towers.
-And with the timing of their construction, it is no mystery as to why.
-The princess of Venn probably built these gargoyles to serve the same role as the puppets she created.
-The description for the Gargoyle Bident implies that it is part of a long tradition of defending castles and forts with such elaborate statues, well predating the two warring kingdoms.
-Even their weapon is a reproduction of the spear mentioned in some ancient book the princess apparently referenced.
+In other words, these statues were granted souls much like the puppets guarding the bell towers.
+And with the timing of their construction, it is no mystery as to why — the princess of Venn probably wanted these gargoyles to serve the same role as the puppets she created.
+The description for the Gargoyle Bident does imply them to be part of a long tradition of defending castles and forts with such elaborate statues, well predating the two warring kingdoms.
+Even the weapon is a reproduction of the spear mentioned in some ancient book the princess apparently referenced.
+However, that indicates that she wasn’t the first to think of making these statues guardianship more than symbolic.

 Soul of a gargoyle of the Forgotten Prison.